WfHit/wheel_loader_robot/design/wheel_loader_robot_design.md

 The Wheel Loader Robot design represents a comprehensive approach to autonomous construction equipment that prioritizes safety, reliability, and operational effectiveness.
 By combining proven PX4 autopilot technology with innovative electric actuator systems and sophisticated AI integration, the system delivers autonomous capabilities while maintaining the robust performance required for industrial applications.

 The modular architecture ensures long-term viability and enables continuous improvement through technology evolution.
-The dual-mode operational paradigm provides immediate value through enhanced manual operation while building toward full autonomy as AI capabilities mature.
+The dual-mode operational paradigm provides immediate value through enhanced manual operation while building toward full automation as AI capabilities mature.

 This design establishes a foundation for the future of autonomous construction equipment, demonstrating that sophisticated automation can enhance rather than replace human expertise while delivering improved safety, efficiency, and environmental performance.